Police / Police complaints

 How should the police treat us?

 How should the police treat us?
 What are the standards of professional behaviour?
-How can I complain?
+Do the police have to investigate all crime?

 This page is part of a series developed with Disability Rights UK (DRUK).